 Business processes are the way we do things.
 They ensure that we deliver on our customer’s expectations, manage our business, and operate it efficiently.

-As a matter of fact, processes are so important to us that their importance has been elevated to the level of cliche.
+Processes are so important to us that their importance has been elevated to the level of cliche.
 We hear this all the time: “We need to improve our processes.”
-But what does this really mean?
+But what does this mean?
 It could be a lot of things!

 How Do Business Processes Work?